Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • Examination by an ophthalmologist and neurologist.

-• Biochemical an-z of blood, revealing dysproteinemia.
+• Biochemical analysis of blood, revealing dysproteinemia.

-• Ultrasound of extracranial vessels.
+• Ultrasound examination of extracranial vessels.

 • MRI and CT.